Aditdev/Aditdev/README.md

 Aditdev/Aditdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-# I am currently learning Application in Machine learning Using Python <a href ="https://gdsc.community.dev/amity-university-mumbai/">" By GDSC AUM "</a>
+# I am now learning Application of Python in MACHINE LEARNING by <a href ="https://gdsc.community.dev/amity-university-mumbai/">"GDSC AUM"</a>